 If the bag is unopened, there’s no additional prep needed.
 Just chuck the bag into the freezer, and you’re good to go.

-If the marshmallows turn out sticky, sprinkle them with some powdered sugar or cornstarch.
-Give the bag a good shake and the marshmallows should be ready to use.
+If the marshmallows turn out sticky after freezing, sprinkle them with some powdered sugar or cornstarch.
+Give the bag a good shake, and the marshmallows should be ready to use.

 As a bonus, marshmallows are easier to cut into shapes when they’re frozen.
 The only downside is that you need to hurry because they come to room temperature really fast.